 What Can You Do To Make It Heal And Feel Less Painful?

 Like a bruise, your tattoo will naturally heal.
-Even if it does take days to recover from the trauma, it won’t harm you if you step in to hasten the healing process.
+Even if it does take days to recover from the trauma.
+This won’t harm you if you step in to hasten the healing process.
 By following these recommendations, you can support and care for your skin:

 Apply an ice compress to the tattoo region to stop blood from flowing all over the injured area.
 This will restrict the blood flow to that particular location.
 The freshly tattooed region is quite sensitive; thus, you need to be careful when applying the compress.